Student Notebook: Is the Clinical Psychology PhD Admissions Process Scientific?

 See all Student Notebook columns

-The GRE has been critiqued for its poor predictive ability of success in graduate school and differential benefits for applicants in positions of power (e.g., those who are financially privileged, white, or male; Roberts et al., 2021).
+There has been debate around the GRE’s predictive ability of success in graduate school and differential benefits for applicants in positions of power (e.g., those who are financially privileged, white, or male; Roberts et al., 2021).
 The COVID-19 pandemic incited the removal of the GRE in some schools and made it optional in others, theoretically presenting an opportunity to reduce barriers to entry; however, it also removed a clear admissions metric.
 This change arguably allows faculty members to give more weight to individual preference, which can be shaped by their individual biases.
-Although many have argued the GRE has poor scientific validity (Woo et al., 2023), using data-based decision-making tools or tests should not be abandoned entirely.
-When admissions programs do not have clear standards for student evaluation and admission, this reduced transparency may create additional barriers for applicants.
-Research suggests that it may be effective to replace the GRE with personality measures, relevant skill evaluations (i.e., teamwork, perseverance), and weighted rubrics (Kyllonen et al., 2011; Woo et al., 2023).
+In response to this upheaval, authors have also presented evidence for the strong predictive validity of the GRE (Woo et al., 2023).
+Indeed, using data-based decision-making tools or tests should not be abandoned.
+Rather, graduate programs and faculty must carefully weigh the pros and cons of requiring the GRE and commit to expanding their data-based evaluation of applicants (Nye & Ryan, 2022).

 The abolition of affirmative action also drives the need for changes to the admissions process.
 The Supreme Court decision, although not directed at graduate admissions, has prompted many programs in the United States to remove direct initiatives to increase students from underrepresented groups, thereby eliminating another decision-making metric.
-Programs should consider prioritizing a holistic review of applications, including diversity essay prompts, and expanding and quantifying the number and type of admission factors (De Los Reyes & Uddin, 2021).
+Programs should understand how this decision may impact historically minoritized students and should identify strategies to recruit and retain these students.
+Programs should consider prioritizing a holistic review of applications, including diversity essay prompts, alongside quantifying the number and type of admission factors (De Los Reyes & Uddin, 2021).

 From a graduate student’s perspective, the admissions process has many opportunities to improve.
 I invite clinical psychology PhD programs to further align the admissions process with the standards of the field.
 Specifically, I suggest the following: